pufferIV/RussGram/README.md

-# 🇷🇺 RusseGram
+# 🇷🇺 RussGram

 > A modern Android app for learning Russian through grammar, vocabulary, reading, listening, writing, and AI-powered practice.

-RusseGram is a personal learning project designed to make Russian easier to study through interactive exercises and a clean, mobile-friendly interface.
+RussGram is a personal learning project designed to make Russian easier to study through interactive exercises and a clean, mobile-friendly interface.

 ---